Staunton, Indiana

 Staunton is a town in Posey Township, Clay County, Indiana, United States.
 The population was 534 at the 2010 census.
 It is part of the Terre Haute Metropolitan Statistical Area.

 History

 Staunton had its start in the year 1851 by the building of the railroad through that territory.
 The town was named after Staunton, Virginia.
 During the 1910s all of the elected officials in the town were members of the Socialist Party of America.

 In Pop-Culture

 The town of Staunton, Indiana is featured as the home of fictional character "Altus Brown" in the children's book "Altus Brown and the Great Sulphur Creek Bike Jump".
-Author E. Michael Brown grew up in the town in the 70's and 80's and wrote the book as a tribute to the magic of small-town living and all the characters that reside there.
+Author E. Michael Brown grew up in the town in the 70s and 80s and wrote the book as a tribute to the magic of small-town living and all the characters that reside there.

 Geography

 Staunton is located at 39°29′14″N 87°11′18″W (39.487302, -87.188251).

 According to the 2010 census, Staunton has a total area of 0.34 sqmi, all land.